wazuh/wazuh/src/shared_modules/content_manager/README.md

 CtiApiDownloader - Request processed successfully.
 CtiApiDownloader - Finishing
 SkipStep - Executing
-PubSubPublisher - No data data to publish
+PubSubPublisher - No data to publish
 All files in the folder have been deleted.
 ```